Efren73/GoWheelTheWorld-Front/README.md

-# Self Onboarding Things To DO
+# Self Onboarding Things To Do

 A microsite to send your experience/tour to wheel the world or if you are an Admin, check the tours.